100 Notable alumni of

 -

 Jalen Alexander Hurts is an American professional football quarterback for the Philadelphia Eagles of the National Football League (NFL).
 He began his college football career with the Alabama Crimson Tide, leading the team to consecutive College Football Playoff National Championship appearances in 2016 and 2017.
-After being benched for Tua Tagovailoa during Alabama's victory in the 2017 championship game, Hurts spent one season as Alabama's backup quarterback in 2018.
-He played his final season with the Oklahoma Sooners, leading them to an appearance in the 2019–20 College Football Playoff.
+After three seasons at Alabama, Hurts used his final year of eligibility with the Oklahoma Sooners and made an appearance in the 2019–20 College Football Playoff.

 -